| Thousands of people each year are diagnosed with devastating

 advancing meaningful research in these nervous system diseases

+and injuries.
 The Resource serves the critical purpose of collecting and

 preserving human nervous tissues so that neural stem cells